json469/sound_doctrine/README.md

 # Sound Doctrine
-One app to locally access the tested creeds and confessions of protestant and reformed church.
+An iOS/Android app created in Flutter to provide local access to the tested creeds, confessions and articles of the historical protestant reformed church.
+Currently includes: Apostle's Creed, Nicene Creed, Athanasian Creed, Heidelberg Catechism, and Belgic Confession.

 ## Getting Started